averriK/tito-examples/review.md

 ├── sessions/     # review / compile-review / enhance runs
 └── task*.md      # review and enhance task definitions
 ```

+Scenario names and counts are expected to change over time; use the filesystem to discover what is currently present.

 Use the `task*.md` files and KB contents to understand the audit questions and adapt them to your own projects.